 If you’re in need of a cheap breakfast, Kusafiri Coffee Shop & Bakery has a variety of value items.
 Start your day with a sausage, egg and cheese biscuit for $6.99, or go a simpler route with assorted muffins and danishes or a pistachio honey croissant for under $5.
-If you’re hungrier later in the day, opt for the chicken curry ($10.49).
+If you’re hungrier later in the day, opt for the marinated chicken flatbread sandwich ($10.49).

 Restaurantosaurus has classic American fare such as burgers and chicken nuggets.
 Some entrees are a little pricier than $10, but we like to point out that the foot-long hot dog options with fries could be split.
 The cheapest entrees are the eight-piece chicken breast nuggets meal served with fries, which costs $9.99, and the Restaurantosaurus Cobb Salad, which costs $8.99.

 Located in Pandora, Satu'li Canteen offers delicious customizable bowls for $12 to $16.
 These dishes have some exotic flare to them while still being recognizable to those from Earth.
 The meals are very filling and the kids meal pack a lot in for $8 to $9.
 The restaurant is exclusively using mobile order and both indoor and covered outdoor seating is available.